-risk for serious arrhythmias and/or death for that patient.
-(5.4) Blood dyscrasias (e.g., neutropenia, thrombocytopenia, pancytopenia): May occur, either with or without an associated hypersensitivity syndrome.
-Monitor for signs of anemia, unexpected infection, or bleeding.
-(5.5) Suicidal behaviors (5.6)
+Patients with Renal Impairment Blood dyscrasias (e.g., neutropenia, thrombocytopenia, pancytopenia): May occur, either with or without an associated hypersensitivity, syndrome.
+Monitor for signs of anemia, nexpected infection, or bleeding.
+(5.5) Suicidal behavior and ideation: Monitor for suicidal thoughts or behaviors (6.6) Patients with Renal Impairment